samirb53/pythongrp-assignment/README.md

-trading strategy doesnt work for now   :(
+trading strategy doesnt work for now OPTIONAL   :(
 however the ml models and etl work perfectly   :) trading_app.py is the streamlit newetl.py and ML_MODEL_ATTEMPT.py (XGboost) are not polished and have been changed abit to make it work with the trading app